 How Does a Sump Pump Help?

-A sump pump has an engine and a sensor system that monitors continuously for the sensor getting triggered.
+A top rated sump pump has an engine and a sensor system that monitors continuously for the sensor getting triggered.
 Commonly,.
 A plastic or other material in the shape of a bobble hangs over the ground.
 Should water leak into the floor of the basement, eventually it reaches a height where the bobble will naturally start to rise with the water level; it gets forced upwards with the rising water level.
 When this happens, it triggers the sensor and in turn, the engine kicks on and the pump activates.

 The basement sump pump is hooked up to the outside drainage system to pump collected water to outside the property.
 With an electric pump, as long as there’s electricity still running in the house, the sump pump should activate to start pumping out any water flooding into the basement area.